Home

 For the inventor and his machine, the London theater manager John Hollingshead provided the most complete, but also the most depressing description:

 “The exhibitor, Professor Faber, was a sad-faced man, dressed in respectable well-worn clothes that were soiled by contact with tools, wood, and machinery.
 The room looked like a laboratory and workshop, which is was.
 The Professor was not too clean, and his hair and beard sadly wanted the attention of a barber.
 I had no doubt that he slept in the same room as the figure—his scientific Frankenstein monster—and I felt the secret influence of an idea that the two were destined to live and die together.
 The Professor, with a slight German accent, put his wonderful toy in motion.
 He explained its action: it was not necessary to prove the absence of deception.
 The keyboard, touched by the Professor, produced words which, slowly and deliberately in a hoarse sepulchral voice came from the mouth of the figure, as if from the depths of a tomb.
 It wanted little imagination to make the very few visitors believe that the figure contained an imprisoned human—or half-human—being, bound to speak slowly when tormented by the unseen power outside.
 No one thought for a moment that they were being fooled by a second edition of the “Invisible Girl” fraud.
-There were truth, laborious invention, and good faith, in every part of the melancholy room.
+There was truth, laborious invention, and good faith, in every part of the melancholy room.
 As a crowning display, the head sang a sepulchral version of “God save the Queen”, which suggested inevitably, God save the inventor.
 This extraordinary effect was achieved by the Professor working two keyboards—one for the words, and one for the music.
 Never probably, before or since, has the National Anthem been so sung.
 Sadder and wiser I, and the few visitors, crept slowly from the place, leaving the Professor with his one and only treasure—his child of infinite labor and unmeasurable sorrow.
 He disappeared quietly from London and took his marvel to the provinces, where it was even less appreciated.
 The end came at last, and not the unexpected end.
 One day, in a dull matter-of-fact town—a town that could understand nothing but a Circus or a Jack Pudding—he destroyed himself and his figure.
 The world went on just the same, bestowing as little notice as it had on his exhibition.
 As a reward for this brutality, the world, thirty years afterward, was presented with the phonograph.”

 Even after being promoted by Barnum (Euphonia remained a part of Barnum’s repertoire for the next several decades), Faber and his Euphonia generated little profit and received minimal respect, often finding themselves the subjects of mockery.
 One of the Euphonia’s few devotees was a Scottish professor of speech named Melville Bell.
 His son, the famed Alexander Graham Bell, made various attempts to reproduce speech, the most successful of which resulted in his device known as the telephone.